-St Marys must become a more people friendly place by providing high levels of amenity and walkability, and offering accessible high quality public domain and facilities where communities can gather close to shops, schools, public transport and destinations such as the South Creek.
+The St Marys Town Centre is undergoing an exciting transformation and requires further investment in providing high levels of amenity and walkability, and offering accessible high quality public domain and facilities where communities can gather close to shops, schools, public transport and destinations such as the South Creek.

-For this reason, the role of Queen Street, and particularly establishing the area around Coachmans Park as a civic heart for community, becomes increasingly important and key to making significant improvements to local liveability and community wellbeing.
+For this reason, the role of Queen Street, and particularly establishing the area around Coachmans Park as a Civic Heart for community, becomes increasingly important and key to making significant improvements to local liveability and community wellbeing.
+With Central Park well underway, our Community Library and Hub remains a priority project to complete the Civic Heart.

 Integrating placemaking opportunities within the town centre will be critical to enhance St Marys' connectedness, attractiveness and vibrancy as a place for all.
+With so much happening, the community want improvements that benefit everyone and can start sooner rather than later.